 The Crime Prevention Network is composed of college/university police and public safety agencies throughout Florida.
-The network of 20+ agencies was created in August of 2021.
+The network of 20+ agencies was created in 2021.
 The group meets monthly (virtually) to share information and discuss relevant crime prevention topics.
 The purpose of the Crime Prevention Network is to prevent incidents and crime in our communities.
 The information shared during these includes crime trends, BOLOs, trespasses, and community engagement events.
+Each meeting includes a guest speaker who specializes in specific crime prevention related topics.